Want your MIDI drums to sound more like the real thing? There are a number of techniques you can use to become a drum programming expert.

 Tip #10: Create Your Own Reverb

-A lot of drum programs automatically put reverb on the drums.
+A lot of drum programs automatically add reverb.

 Make sure you mute it!